 You can provide feedback on the types of schemes we should be considering using www.widenmypath.com.

 The Council quickly implemented temporary signs and markings throughout the town centre, reminding visitors about the need to socially distance.
-Similar measures are a being rolled out to other busy local centres across the town.
-Temporary, advisory cycle lanes have also been implemented across Reading Bridge to provide an additional cycle link across the Thames by removing one lane of traffic.
+Similar measures have been rolled out to other busy local centres across the town.

 These schemes are being developed in a dynamic and fast-track way and content on this web page will evolve accordingly.
 It is intended that this page be a resource for viewing design drawings and linking the background to these schemes.